Pomme (singer): Personal life

 Pomme explained in an interview with Télérama: "I am naturally comfortable with my homosexuality, for example, using female pronouns in my songs.
 And I think it's important, given the amount of thank-you messages I get.
 As a teenager, I would have also liked to recognize myself in lesbian singers".
+Pomme's songs also often refer to her love story with singer Safia Nolin, who became her wife in 2022.
+The two now share their life in Paris and Montreal.
 For the 2020 municipal elections in Lyon, she made public her support for the Europe Écologie Les Verts party.
-In February 2021, in support of the MeToo movement, Pomme stated that she had been "manipulated and morally and sexually harassed" from age 15 to 17.
+In February 2021, in support of the #MeToo movement, Pomme stated that she had been "manipulated and morally and sexually harassed" from age 15 to 17.